- Load Data into Power BI:

 - Rename the expanded columns for clarity.
 Right-click on any column header and select

-, or use theTransform
+Rename, or use theTransform>Renameoption.

 - Rename the expanded columns for clarity.
 Right-click on any column header and select